cuchaz/jfxgl/README.md

 If, for some reason, you want to disable this automatic classpath filtering, you can by setting `JFXGLLauncher.filterJreJars = false` before calling `JFXGLLauncher.launchMain()`.

+If you want to keep the classpath filtering, but suppress the console warnings, you can set `JFXGLLauncher.showFilterWarnings = false`.

 ### Kotlin support